nexo-tech/nexo-tech.github.io/content/posts/lazy-streams-go.md

 }
 ```

----

 ## Backpressure and Buffered Channels

-One important difference between Go channels and something like Haskell's lists or Python generators is that channels *block* when nobody is reading from them.
+One important difference between Go channels and something like Haskell's lists or Python generators is that channels _block_ when nobody is reading from them.
 This can be good (it enforces some natural flow control) but it also means you need to think about backpressure explicitly.

 If the consumer is slower than the producer, the producer will pause.
 If that's undesirable, you can add buffering: